-There are two more common situations to look for that may be the reason for your problems.
-Dirt and grime are sometimes overlooked as a reason for any possible issues and can be the reason for a slow retractor.
-Another big issue would be if the seat belt retractor is locked.
+There are two common situations to look for that may be the reason for your problems.
+The first is when dirt and grime is on the seat belt webbing.
+This can cause the belt to retract slower than it should.
+The second is when the seat belt retractor is locked.

-Dirt and grime on the webbing would need to be cleaned thoroughly.
-To do so, start by pulling the webbing out completely and clamp the end of the webbing so it does not retract back in.
+If the issue is with the dirt and grime, you would need to clean the webbing thoroughly.
+Start by pulling the webbing out completely and clamp the end of the webbing so it does not retract back in.
 Next, using a cleaner, clean off the dirt or grime.
 If the dirt is being stubborn, try to soak the webbing to loosen it before scrubbing some more.
 Dry off the webbing completely before retracting it back into the mechanism.

-To fix a locked seat belt retractor, pull the webbing out of the seat belt completely and then give it a yank to undo the locked belt.
+If the seat belt is locked, start by pulling the webbing out of the seat belt completely and then give it a yank.
 If this does not work for you, take out the retractor out of the vehicle.
 Then, using a screwdriver you can manually spin the spool.
 This slowly retracts the seat belt webbing back into the mechanism.
 If all else fails or if you feel like you don’t want to take on this task yourself, you will need a professional seat belt repair service to help you get seat belt retractor repair, like Safety Restore.